 - Food containing alcohol must not be represented in a form which expressly or by implication suggests that the product is a non-alcoholic confection or non-alcoholic beverage.

-In addition to requirements mentioned in sub-regulations 5.1 to 5.6, the label on wine shall also
+In addition to requirements mentioned in sub-regulation 5.1 to 5.6, the label on wine shall also

 - Indicate the origin (country or state) of wine and declare the amount of sugar

-- List the name of variety of grape or fruit used in descending order of quantity provided such clam is made
+- List the name of a variety of grape or fruit used in descending order of quantity provided such claim is made

 - Declare the name of residues of preservatives or additives present as such, or in their modified forms, in the final product.